 Dear Councillor Paul Hodgins,

 I am writing to you about the proposed redevelopment of the old Mortlake Brewery site.
-While the development has significant potential to regenerate the area, I am very concerned about the following aspects of the plans that were shown to the public in July.
+While the development has significant potential to regenerate the area, I am very concerned about the following aspects of the plans.

 Traffic and parking

-The latest plans provide for parking on site for around 750 vehicles of which 550 are for residents.
+The latest plans provide for parking on site for over 660 vehicles.
 Roads in the area already come to a standstill at peak times.
 Air quality at Chalkers Corner and Sheen Lane level crossing is already very poor, especially in winter.

-This development is an opportunity to integrate far-sighted traffic and transport solutions that will make our streets safer and healthier.
+This development is an opportunity to integrate far-sighted traffic and transport solutions that will reduce car use and make our streets safer and healthier.
 Walking, cycling and public transport need to be comprehensively addressed.
 Widening the road at Chalkers Corner will only increase the amount of traffic through Mortlake, Barnes and East Sheen.
-Business as usual is not good enough in 2017!

 Sheen Lane level crossing

-The Sheen Lane level crossing is an accident waiting to happen.
+The Sheen Lane level crossing is already deemed to be ‘high risk’ by Network Rail.
 The addition of several thousand residents and school students risks making the situation worse.
 A safe solution must be found to this already congested and dangerous level crossing.

 Density of the development

-The number of homes will determine the number of people and cars on the site.
-No more than 550 new homes should be built, rather than the 850 currently proposed.
+Richmond needs more homes, but with the site’s access constrained by the river and the railway, no more than 550 new homes should be built rather than the 880 currently proposed.
 At least half of these should be some form of clearly defined affordable housing to serve key workers and low-income residents of the borough.

-The positioning of a 1200-student secondary school as well as new homes in the current plan means the loss of hugely valuable green space (see below re loss of sports field).
-Any new school should be of an appropriate size and have access to the sports field which should also be open for community use.
-Alternative sites for the school have not been adequately addressed by the Council.
+The positioning of large 1200 student secondary school as well as new homes on the sports field means the loss of hugely valuable green space (see below re loss of sports field).
+Any new school should be of an appropriate size and have access to the sports field which should also be available for community use.

 Loss of sports field

-The sports field on the brewery site is the only place big enough for team sports in Mortlake.
-It provides significant health and aesthetic benefits to the community and if lost, can never be replaced.
+The sports field on the brewery site is of great historic value to the Mortlake community and is a precious resource, especially as the population grows.
+It provides significant health and aesthetic benefits and if lost, can never be replaced.
 The construction of two apartment blocks and a school on the sports field is unacceptable.

 Road widening at Chalkers Corner